MarkAustinGrow/marvin-art/codebase_documentation.md

 ## System Overview

 The Marvin Art Generator is a distributed system that generates AI art using character-based prompts and manages social media interactions.
-The system consists of two main components:
+The system consists of four main components:

 1. **Marvin Art Generator** (`marvin_art.py`)
    - Generates art prompts using GPT-4